-The A-Class has already been seen in hatchback and China-only long-wheelbase saloon form.
+We've already seen the Mercedes A-Class in hatchback and China-only long-wheelbase saloon form.
 The global saloon version, designed to rival the Audi A3 saloon and upcoming BMW 2 Series Gran Coupé, will make its public debut at the Paris motor show in October.

-It slots into Mercedes' line-up beneath the C-Class saloon to become the German car maker’s most affordable four-door model, in a move that mirrors the 1982 launch of the original 190, which sat beneath the E-Class and was subsequently rebadged as the C-Class.
+It slots into line-up beneath the Mercedes C-Class saloon to become the German car maker’s most affordable four-door model, in a move that mirrors the 1982 launch of the original 190, which sat beneath the Mercedes E-Class and was subsequently rebadged as the C-Class.

 Mercedes has confirmed that the A-Class saloon will be offered with just two engines when it goes on sale, although further units are planned once production is ramped up.